Thomashrb/snake/README.md

 # snake

 I forked this project so that Id have something to build with nix.
-The project can now be built with nix.
+It can now be built with nix.
 Install nix then run.

 ``` shell
 $ nix-build release0.nix